SickChill/SickChill.Wiki/Settings-explained.md

 ![subtitle-accounts](https://cloud.githubusercontent.com/assets/7928052/13013551/34598f6a-d1b0-11e5-9322-cbd1da84e3d0.png)

 ##Post Processing
-* In this section you can use post process options that SickRage should preform after a episode is downloaded.
-For example renaming of the file etc. More information can also be found under [Post Processing](https://github.com/SickRage/SickRage/wiki/Post-Processing)
+* In this section you can use post process options that Sick-Rage should preform after a episode is downloaded.
+For example renaming of the file etc. More information can also be found under [Post Processing](https://github.com/Sick-Rage/Sick-Rage/wiki/Post-Processing)

 ![postprocessing-1](https://cloud.githubusercontent.com/assets/7928052/13013585/5c1a412a-d1b0-11e5-8d3c-804ff72ffbdb.png)

-`TV Download Dir`  This is the folder that SickRage monitors for newly downloaded files/episodes.
+`TV Download Dir`  This is the folder that Sick-Rage monitors for newly downloaded files/episodes.
 Once a new file is found the post-processing starts to move the file to your shows folder and take any other actions that you have configured.
 `Process Episode Method:`  Lets you select what method should be used to move the file to your shows folder.
 Move is the most used method, but the more advanced [hardlinking](https://en.wikipedia.org/wiki/Hard_link) is recommended in case you want to seed the file with your torrent client.
 `Delete RAR contents`
 ?
 `Skip Remove Detection`
 ?
 `Extra Scripts`
-SickRage gives you the opportunity to run your own scripts for post-processing.
-See [post processing](https://github.com/SickRage/SickRage/wiki/Post-Processing) for more information.
+Sick-Rage gives you the opportunity to run your own scripts for post-processing.
+See [post processing](https://github.com/Sick-Rage/Sick-Rage/wiki/Post-Processing) for more information.
 `Move Associated Files`
-Should SickRage move any files that are downloaded with the episode file like external subtitles etc.?
+Should Sick-Rage move any files that are downloaded with the episode file like external subtitles etc.?
 `Sync File Extensions`
 Here you can set the extensions of the sync files.
 Some download clients support sync files.
 Those files are placed inside the download folder if a file is still downloading.
 This prevents post processing from starting and prevents errors or incomplete files.
 However its strongly recommended that you setup your download client to use a separate (temp) folder for files that are still being downloaded.
-And that only completed files are moved to the TV Download Dir that SickRage monitors.
+And that only completed files are moved to the TV Download Dir that Sick-Rage monitors.
 `Postpone post processing`
 Enables/disables the above described function of the sync files.
 `Rename .nfo file`
-In case there is already a .nfo file in the show folder SickRage will rename it to .nfo-org to prevent if from being overwritten and causing conflicts.
+In case there is already a .nfo file in the show folder Sick-Rage will rename it to .nfo-org to prevent if from being overwritten and causing conflicts.
 `Rename Episodes`
 Enables/disables the function of renaming files as configured under the episode renaming tab.
 `Change File Date`